-Sandra A. Budd, Board President
+Sandra A. Budd, Board Member

 Sandra Budd credits her active volunteerism in her daughters’ classrooms with putting her on the road to the school board seat she has occupied since 1993.
 She is committed to continuing the tradition of excellence associated with Clovis Unified.
 “It’s a pleasure serving on the Board of such an outstanding district,” Budd says of her tenure on the CUSD’s Governing board.
 A graduate of Dos Palos High School, Mrs. Budd received her Bachelor of Arts degree in Fashion Merchandising from California State University, Fresno.
 She currently works for Farmers Insurance and has been active in the Jr. League of Fresno, California Women for Agriculture, City of Hope and various District committees.
 Once awarded CUSD’s Volunteer of the Year, she looks forward to continuing her service to the District’s students in the coming years.
 Term expires 2018.